minenhledlamini12/Rural-smart-water/README.md

 maintenance technicians to assist communities in repairing broken down components of the water supply schemes.
-The section also provides training for community members to carry out minor maintenance of their respective water supply schemes[1].
+The section also provides training for community members to carry out minor maintenance of their respective water supply schemes.
 However, the problem lies in accurately capturing information about the water supply system and making informed decisions in real-time.
 This could lead to quick responses in the case the system fails, planned and timely maintenance ensuring a constant supply of clean water through: